ligato/docs/docs/tutorials/04_kv-store.md

 1. Open a terminal session
 <br>
 <br>
-2. Change to the KV Data Store tutorial folder:
+2. Change to the 04_kv-store folder:
 ```
 cn-infra git:(master) cd examples/tutorials/04_kv-store
 ```
 3. Start etcd

+!!!
+Note
-First, make sure that the etcd.conf file contained in the 04_kv-store/ folder uses an endpoint of `0.0.0.0`.
+    Make sure that the etcd.conf file contained in the 04_kv-store folder uses an endpoint of `0.0.0.0`.
 If not, you will receive an error when attempting to run the tutorial code.

-The `etcd.conf` should look like this:
+The `etcd.conf` file should look like this:
 ```
 insecure-transport: true
 dial-timeout: 1000000000